Sense & Sensitivity: Opportunities In Developing Point-Of-Care Sensors

 • Damion Corrigan – University of Strathclyde

-• Richard Luxton - University of West England, Director of IBST
+• Richard Luxton – University of the West of England, Director of IBST

 Meet Our Speakers